rhiever/edd/README.md

 # Experiment reproducibility

-To reproduce the latest results with the active categorical classifier, pass the following parameters to the program.
+To reproduce the latest results with the Evolved Digit Detector, pass the following parameters to the program.

 ```
 ./edd -e LOD.csv run1agent.genome -s 1 -g 1000000 -zc -rs -gs 28 28 -mr 0.0005 -t 5000
 ```

-This command will optimize the active categorical classifiers on the MNIST data set for 1,000,000 generations.
+This command will optimize the Evolved Digit Detectors on the MNIST data set for 1,000,000 generations.
 It will likely take several weeks before the run finishes, so make sure to run it on dedicated, long-running hardware.